FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 - Apply Cosmovisor environment variables: `source ~/.profile`.
 These might already be applied through `~/.bashrc` or `~/.zshrc`.
 Refer to [install cosmovisor section](./RUN_NODE.md#install-cosmovisor) if in doubt.
 - Register the upgrade: `cosmovisor add-upgrade features-and-optimisations <path-to-downloaded-fuelsequencerd-binary>`.
 - From here on, the upgrade process is expected to take place automatically.
-- Make sure to also follow the *Sidecar Upgrade Instructions* if you're running Sidecar.
+- Make sure to also follow the *Sidecar Upgrade Instructions* if you're running the Sidecar.

 #### Without Cosmovisor